nanobox-cc/nano-client/README.md

 [![npm version](https://badge.fury.io/js/%40nanobox%2Fnano-client.svg)](https://badge.fury.io/js/%40nanobox%2Fnano-client)
 ![build](https://github.com/nanobox-cc/nano-client/actions/workflows/build.yml/badge.svg)

-# Simple Nano client for Node and Browser
+# Simple Nano client for node.js and browser

-A simplified client for the Nano network.
-This library aims to support the most used actions for interacting with Nano.
+A simplified client for the [Nano cryptocurrency](https://nano.org/).
+This library aims to support the most general use-cases for interacting with the nano network.
+This be to update an account, list transactions and to send funds.

 You can also check out [Nano Ping](https://github.com/nanobox-cc/nano-client/tree/master/examples/nano-ping) over at examples for a sample implementation with this library.